 Here’s what a social media archiving tool looks like in practice:

-Tools such as Slack, Skype or Facebook groups are replacing email for collaborative projects and everyday discussions among teachers and students.
+Tools such as Zoom, Skype, WhatsApp or Facebook Groups are replacing email for collaborative projects and everyday discussions among teachers and students.

 During audits, lawsuits or FOIA requests, school districts may be called on to provide records of discussions their staff and students had on instant messaging platforms, but very few have such records.